Kotlin/anko/README.md

 	* [Asynchronous tasks](#asynchronous-tasks)
 	* [Extending Koan](#extending-koan)

-## Reason for existence
+## Why Koan?

 ### Why DSL?

 By default, UI in Android is written using XML.
-That is incredibly insane, and that's why:
+That is inconvenient in the following ways:

 * It is not typesafe;
 * And not null-safe;
 * It forces you to write almost *the same code* for every layout you made;
 * XML is parsed on device wasting CPU time and battery;
-* Above all, it allows no code reusing.
+* Above all, it allows no code reuse.

-Well, you may create UI programmatically but nobody does that because it looks ugly and extremely hard to maintain.
-Here's the Kotlin version (one in Java is even longer).
+Well, you can create UI programmatically but nobody does that because it looks ugly and is extremely hard to maintain.
+Here's a plain Kotlin version (one in Java is even longer):

 ```kotlin
 val act = this
 val layout = LinearLayout(act)